Months of QA, completed in hours with OwlityAI.

 How it works

-Thanks to abstract syntax tree (AST) analysis, data flow tracing, and behavioral modeling, modern testing tools understand how recent commits impact application logic.
+Thanks to abstract syntax tree (AST) analysis, data flow tracing, and behavioral modeling, the modern testing tools understand how recent commits impact application logic.

 This way, a specific tool can: